slightech/MYNT-EYE-S-SDK/docs/src/sdk/control/infrared.rst

   The hardware will not record the IR value after being turned off.
 In order to keep IR enabled, you must set the IR value after turning on the device.

-Complete code samples，see `infrared.cc <https://github.com/slightech/MYNT-EYE-S-SDK/blob/master/samples/tutorials/control/infrared.cc>`_ .
+Complete code samples，see `ctrl_infrared.cc <https://github.com/slightech/MYNT-EYE-S-SDK/blob/master/samples/ctrl_infrared.cc>`_ .